scAInce – How and why Artificial Intelligence is transforming cities

 The researchers want to explore out how artificial intelligence and its associated technologies have already changed urban systems; if they even can change urban systems; how they will change urban systems in the future, and whether technological change actually does lead to a more sustainable life in cities.

 They are investigating issues such as the sustainability of cities that have introduced smart city technologies in the past, and the influence of privately-operated AI solutions on sustainability in before-and-after studies.
-Research is also being carried out and developed further in the virtual open source city from Spectra Studios LLC and NUMENA GmbH.
+Research is also being carried out and developed further in the virtual open source city from and Spectra Studios LLC.
 Spectra enables its inhabitants around the world to change their virtual environment together.
+NUMENA GmbH

 The aim is to create a theory that explains why and how cities are changing through the use of artificial intelligence and its associated technologies.
 Based on their sustainability goals, cities could then use the developed concepts to decide which technology should be used to enable a more sustainable life.